-If you are somehow struggling to become parents (we hear you), be aware that Dutch health care system/insurance covers fertility treatments, if/when needed.
-You will need a referral from your family doctor and from there you may go to hospitals or centres that are specialized in this.
+However, this can be a lengthy process.
+You will need a referral from your family doctor, and from there, you may go to hospitals or centres that are specialised in this.
 I can highly recommend the kind, knowledgeable and amazing staff at the Reiner de Graaf clinic in Voorburg.

 Partners get paternity leave, though not nearly as much sadly.
 They are entitled to one week of paid leave and five additional weeks of leave at 70% pay.
 After that, there is also parental leave.

 The general recommendation is to start researching/enrolling your child pretty much as soon as you get a positive pregnancy test as waiting lists are long.
 You could also choose to leave your child with a gastouder.